Joseline Hernandez Co-Hosting ‘The Real’ Next Week

-New mom, Joseline Hernandez, will be co-hosting The Real from the January 23 to January 27.
-The show’s website reveals that she will take a seat at the Girl Chat table for the entire week as The Real’s special guest co-host.
+New mom, Joseline Hernandez, will be co-hosting The Real from January 23 to January 27.
+The show’s website reveals that Hernandez will take a seat at the Girl Chat table for the entire week as The Real’s special guest co-host.

-Joseline, who rose to fame on Love & Hip-Hop: Atlanta, will be talking about the birth of her baby daughter Bonnie, the dispute with Bonnie’s father Stevie J, and her latest project on the new series Star.
+Joseline Hernandez, who rose to fame on Love & Hip-Hop: Atlanta, will be talking about the birth of her baby daughter Bonnie, the dispute with Bonnie’s father Stevie J, and her latest project on the new series Star.

-Real Drama in Guest Co-Host’s Life
+Real Drama in Joseline Hernandez, Guest Co-Host’s, Life

-One wouldn’t think that Hernandez gave birth just a month ago.
-In December she gave birth to Bonnie Bella Jordan, daughter of Love & Hip-Hop: Atlanta co-star Stevie J. Things have not been that rosy for the former couple as they were embroiled in a legal battle.
+One wouldn’t think that Joseline Hernandez gave birth just a month ago.
+In December, Joseline gave birth to Bonnie Bella Jordan, daughter of Love & Hip-Hop: Atlanta co-star Stevie J. Things have not been that rosy for the former couple as they were embroiled in a legal battle.

-Hernandez had tweeted that Stevie had molested 6-year-old daughter Eva, his daughter with fellow Love & Hip-Hop: Atlanta co-star Mimi Faust.
+Hernandez had tweeted that Stevie J. had molested 6-year-old Eva, his daughter with fellow Love & Hip-Hop: Atlanta co-star Mimi Faust.
 Stevie J then filed a defamation lawsuit against Hernandez in July 2016.

-Speaking about the fact that the lawsuit was dismissed due to Stevie J. not appearing at the court hearing, she opens her heart.
+Speaking about the fact that the lawsuit was dismissed due to Stevie J. not appearing at the court hearing, Joseline opened her heart to the panel at The Real.

 “You know, I’m not even mad at him.
 You know, people go through things and the thing, the most important thing right now is that we can co-parent.”